+49 7161 9459 849

 Due to the variety of products, full automation can no longer be implemented everywhere.
 These are the typical applications in which cobots are used.

 In the application shown here, 4 cobots – by Universal Robots – were mounted on a mobile platform.
 This “screwing platform” is guided under the conveyor belt by an employee.
-The simultaneous work of the 4 UR cobots enables 14 screw connections to be realized in the specified cycle time.
-Driverless transport systems were deliberately avoided here, as the focus was on making the screw connections more flexible.
+The simultaneous operation of the 4 UR cobots enables 14 screw connections to be implemented in the specified cycle time.
+Autonomous transport vehicle (AGV) were deliberately avoided here, as the focus was on making the screw connections more flexible.

 Those familiar with HRC applications will notice the Sick scanner attached to the side.
 The background to this safety element is that people in the vicinity of the screwing platform do not reach over the Plexiglas pane and are thus injured by the sharp-edged screwdriver.
 The employee also guides the platform using the consent button, so he can stop the robot at any time and return it to the safe starting position.